citp/privacy-policy-historical/e/el/ele/electronicsweekly.com.md

-> *The following text is extracted and transformed from the electronicsweekly.com privacy policy that was archived on 2006-06-15.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20060615194120id_/http%3A//www.electronicsweekly.com/StaticPages/privacy.htm) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the electronicsweekly.com privacy policy that was archived on 2006-10-18.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20061018073732id_/http%3A//www.electronicsweekly.com/StaticPages/privacy.htm) for the most accurate reproduction.*

-# ElectronicsWeekly.com
+# Privacy Policy for Electronics Weekly

 Privacy Policy